-Liquid Class: Choose the required liquid class from the pull down list or by means of an expression typed in, e.g., using a variable defined within your script.
-The list only shows liquid classes which are suitable for the current configuration of the pipetting instrument.
-For example, you will not see liquid classes for DiTis if the arm is not currently configured with DiTis.
+Liquid Class: Choose the required liquid class from the pulldown list or by means of an expression typed in (e.g. by using a variable defined within your script).
+The list only shows liquid classes that are suitable for the pipetting arm and which support the empty tips workflow.